Cambridge-ICCS/cambridge-iccs.github.io/summerschool24-logistics.md

 [Storey's Way, Cambridge, CB3 0DZ](https://maps.app.goo.gl/9XHjMryLeMNUBgbx5)

 Check in from 16.00 on the day of arrival at the Porters’ Lodge and check out by 10.00 on the day of departure.
+The Porter's Lodge is manned 24 hours.

+There is no catering on this site.
+Breakfast will be served at Trinity Hall's central site on Trinity Lane from 7.45

 _Bus_